 In 2013, we adopted a full-value award incentive plan pursuant to which time-based awards and performance-based awards may be granted to our directors, officers, employees and other service providers which replaced our stock option plan as our primary form of long-term compensation incentive.
-For further information, see "Executive Compensation - Share Award Plan".
+There have been no stock options granted since 2012.
+Effective December 31, 2016, all outstanding stock options granted under our stock option plan have been exercised, cancelled or expired and therefore the stock option plan is no longer in place.
+For further information with respect to our share award incentive plan, see "Executive Compensation - Award Incentive Plan".

 Each time-based award entitles the holder to an amount computed by the value of a notional number of common shares designated in the award (plus dividend equivalents) on the third anniversary of the date of grant (or such earlier or later dates as may be determined by our board).
 Each performance-based award entitles the holder to an amount computed by the value of a notional number of common shares designated in the award (plus dividend equivalents) multiplied by a payout multiplier on the third anniversary of the date of grant (or such earlier or later dates as may be determined by our board).
-The payout multiplier is dependent on our performance relative to predefined corporate performance measures for a particular period and can be one of 0x (for fourth quartile ranking), 1x (for third quartile ranking), 1.5x (for second quartile ranking) and 2x (for first quartile ranking) and will be the arithmetic average of the payout multiplier for each of the three preceding fiscal years.
+The payout multiplier is dependent on our performance relative to pre-defined corporate performance measures for a particular period and can be one of 0x (for fourth quartile ranking), 1x (for third quartile ranking), 1.5x (for second quartile ranking) and 2x (for first quartile ranking) and will be the arithmetic average of the payout multiplier for each of the three preceding fiscal years.

 The corporate governance and compensation committee is responsible for determining the allocation of the share awards between time-based and performance-based awards.
 The performance-based awards, through the payout multiplier, provide a direct link between corporate performance and the level of payout received.
 The corporate governance and compensation committee believes that the pay for performance orientation of the performance-based awards is aligned with shareholder interests.
 The portion of performance-based awards received relative to time-based awards increases with greater levels of responsibility.
-25% to 75% of share awards granted to employees are performance-based awards and 100% of the share awards granted to our directors, our President and Chief Executive Officer and our other officers are performance-based awards.
+25% to 75% of share awards granted to employees are performance-based awards and 100% of the share awards granted to our President and Chief Executive Officer and our other officers are performance-based awards.

-2015 Awards and Payout Multiplier
+2016 Awards and Payout Multiplier

-An aggregate of 0.9 million performance-based awards were approved for grant to our directors, officers, employees and other service providers during 2015.
+An aggregate of 1.2 million performance-based awards were approved for grant to our directors, officers, employees and other service providers during 2016.

-The following table details the performance-based awards granted to each of our named executive officers during 2015.
+The following table details the performance-based awards granted to each of our named executive officers during 2016.
 One-half of these awards are payable on February 1 of the third year following the grant date and one-half of these awards are payable on October 1 of the third year following the grant date.

-Name Number of Performance Awards
+Name Number of Performance Awards Granted

-Grant B. Fagerheim 120,000
+Grant B. Fagerheim 190,000

-Thanh Kang 74,000
+Thanh C. Kang 90,000

-Joel Armstrong 62,500
+Joel M. Armstrong 75,000

-Darin Dunlop 62,500
+Darin R. Dunlop 75,000

-David Mombourquette 62,500
+David M. Mombourquette 75,000

-On November 4, 2015, our corporate governance and compensation committee established the corporate performance measures listed in the table below (and the weighting of each measure) for purposes of calculating the 2015 payout multiplier.
-On November 4, 2015, the corporate governance and compensation committee met to assess our performance relative to such corporate performance measures and to establish the 2015 payout multiplier.
+On July 28, 2016, our corporate governance and compensation committee established the corporate performance measures listed in the table below (and the weighting of each measure) for purposes of calculating the 2016 payout multiplier.
+On March 6, 2017, our corporate governance and compensation committee met to assess our performance relative to such corporate performance measures and to establish the 2016 payout multiplier.
 Listed below are the results of the assessment.